SillyTavern/SillyTavern-Timelines/README.md

 - *Opening the timeline view* auto-zooms to the current chat, and flashes the last node *in that chat* to clearly show it on the graph.
   - This might not be the latest node on the timeline, if there is another chat that still continues after that point.
   - There is also a button to zoom to the current chat.
-- *Hovering over a node* shows a short preview of the message text.
+- *Hovering over a node* shows a short preview of the message text, and highlights all of its incoming and outgoing edges.
 - *Long-pressing a node* with swipes reveals the swipes on the graph.
   - The timeline view allows you to see and access swipes also on previous messages, not just the last one.
   - There is also a *Toggle swipes* button to reveal/hide swipes for the whole graph.